mudskee/cs410-assignment2/README.md

 Using LERP, the ghosts will change color depending on how close they are to the player

 ### Particle Effects
-While there were particle effects already in the orginal tutorial, more were added to the radiators for a visual effects and a green particle effect added to some of the paintings for a spooky effect.
+While there were particle effects already in the orginal tutorial, more were added
+as a green particle effect added to some of the paintings for a spooky effect.